nanolith/rcpr/README.md

 * `fiber` - a fiber (green threads) library.
 * `uuid` - a simple uuid type and library.
 * `psock` - a socket abstraction library.
+* `psock fibers` - an async socket implementation backed by fibers.